Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 - Writing “re-parole” across the top of the application.

-- Filing a new Form I-134, Declaration of Financial Support;
+- If required, filing a new Form I-134, Declaration of Financial Support;

 - Including required fees (or request for fee waiver); and